enzi221/risums/lb-mini/lb.md

 Write {{dictelement::{"0":"2-5","1":"4-7","2":"5-8"}::{{getglobalvar::toggle_lightboard-miniboard.quantity}}}} posts.
 Order posts by time, recent first.
 0-6 comments per post.
 Hot (both good and bad) posts, more comments.
 Mundane posts not much comments and votes.

-Posts may contain line breaks.
-Break with literal `\n`.
+Posts may contain line breaks with only literal `\n`.
 Comments may not contain line breaks.
 Avoid lengthy contents.
 Actively employ omissions (beginning, middle, end) to maintain length.

 All data visible to board users.